mrjamiebowman/tsa/README.md

 * Baggage – Configuration class the app can carry along.

 * BaggageItem - Individual configuration property.
+Can be used to identify secrets.

 ## Sample
 It's very simple to set up.